carlyrichmond/rum-record-store/README.md

 This project comprises several applications, visible within the *apps* folder:

-1. *rum-records-server*: Java Spring Boot Webflux Application with Elastic Java APM and [Open Telemetry]().
+1. *rum-records-server*: Java Spring Boot Webflux Application with Elastic Java APM and [Open Telemetry Java agent](https://opentelemetry.io/docs/instrumentation/java/).
 The Spring Boot application checks for the *otel.javaagent.configuration-file* from the command line process and will attach the Elastic APM agent only if that value is null.
 Otherwise, the OTEL agent will run as per the vmArgs configuration.
 The sample commands for both approaches are in *.vscode/launch.json*.
 2. *rum-records-react*: JavaScript React UI, connected to *rum-records-server*.
 3. *rum-records-angular*: Angular TypeScript UI, connected to *rum-records-server*.